akitching/SelfServicePasswordReset/wwwroot/Readme.txt

 6) Still in the IIS MMC set Active Server Pages to Allow under Web Service Extensions

+7) Copy C:\Inetpub\wwwroot\config.asp.dist to C:\Inetpub\wwwroot\config.asp

-7) Open C:\Inetpub\wwwroot\config.asp with notepad and change settings as required.
+8) Open C:\Inetpub\wwwroot\config.asp with notepad and change settings as required.
 The only required change is to set your FQDN

+9) Copy C:\inetpub\cred.ini.dist to C:\Inetpub\cred.ini

-8) Open C:\Inetpub\cred.ini with notepad and enter the logon credentials of a user with write access to Active Directory (Suggest a new account called SSPR_MACHINENAME with a long password which doesn't expire).
+10) Open C:\Inetpub\cred.ini with notepad and enter the logon credentials of a user with write access to Active Directory (Suggest a new account called SSPR_MACHINENAME with a long password which doesn't expire).
 Do not remove the end section header

-9) Set users IE Homepage to http://yourserver/register/register.asp
+11) Set users IE Homepage to http://yourserver/register/register.asp

-10) Create a highly restricted passwordless user account called resetpassword whose user interface is set to "C:\Program Files\Internet Explorer\iexplore.exe -k http://yourserver/reset/index.asp"
+12) Create a highly restricted passwordless user account called resetpassword whose user interface is set to "C:\Program Files\Internet Explorer\iexplore.exe -k http://yourserver/reset/index.asp"

-11) Provide a link for you users to http://yourserver/update/index.asp so they can update their details
+13) Provide a link for you users to http://yourserver/update/index.asp so they can update their details

 That's it